thebrisly/thebrisly/README.md

 ### Someone a bit too excited and curious about life

 - 🏋🏽 A big sportswoman & fitness coach
-- 👩‍🎓 An economics & information system student (@ University of Lausanne) & programming student (@ 42 Lausanne)
+- 👩‍🎓 An information system student (@ University of Lausanne) & programming student (@ 42 Lausanne)
-- 🤖 Passionate about new technologies (cryptos, AI)
+- 🤖 Passionate about new technologies (blockchain, AI)
 - 🗺️ A big traveler (24 countries) & explorer (crossed Spain on foot solo)
 - 🥇 Fan of big challenges and pushing myself beyond my limits (actually training for a Marathon and a 100km run)